Stay right here for our final news roundup and information overload.

 But you disagree.

-Very clearly yesterday, right?
+Clearly, yesterday, right?

-So here's my point.
+So, here's my point.

-Uh you mentioned that you are a Christian, right?
+You mentioned that you're a Christian, right?

-So that means you follow Jesus Christ.
+So, that means you follow Jesus Christ.

 Okay.

-If you're a Christian, you follow Jesus.
+So, here's the thing: if you're a Christian, you follow Jesus.

 You're following politics.